 Senior staff set the tone for the organization as well as ensure the segregation of duties (SoD).
 SoD enables points between entities to check each other’s work.
 That way, no one person becomes the source for releasing funds.
 It also double-checks for potential errors.

 The most effective way is to enable approval workflows for any supplier-based transactions.
 This way, they are verified by multiple entities.
 Automating such approvals streamlines efforts and creates a digital audit trail for your records.

 Exercising a Well-Defined Supplier Onboarding Program

-This may require things like validating business addresses and asking the supplier to submit banking details for electronic payments during the supplier onboarding process.
-One benefit to the US government’s Foreign Account Tax Compliance Act (FATCA) is that additional identity information can be requested such as where the supplier is doing business and their tax IDs.
-While it may seem a formality, it can actual be very useful in determining who the payee is.
+This may require things like validating business addresses and banking details for electronic payments during the supplier onboarding process.
+One benefit to the Foreign Account Tax Compliance Act (FATCA) is that additional information can be requested such as where the supplier is doing business and their tax IDs.
+While it may seem like a formality, it can be useful in determining who you’re doing business with.

 Leveraging Known Blacklists